 - Tech: ATMega328P + DS3231 + 98 5mm LEDs

 - Build date: November - December 2016

 The word clock is a popular project among electronics hobbyists.
 It’s taken many different forms.

-scottbez1’s instructable captures that philosophy well, so I based my design on his, making changes along the way.
+I thought scottbez1’s instructable captured that philosophy well, so I based my design heavily on his.
+Some of this repeats his work, but I made changes along the way.

-The letter mask is the clock’s face, sitting in front of an array of LEDs and transforming each one’s light into an individual letter.
+The letter mask is the clock’s face.
+It sits in front of an array of LEDs, transforming each one’s light into an individual letter.

 I made a letter mask in GIMP sized around the chassis’ dimensions.
-It uses AppleGothic for a sleek look, and has empty space around the edges for aesthetics and to leave space for non-LED components.
-I placed each letter of the mask in its own cell of a grid; the font’s effectively monospaced.
+I went with AppleGothic for a sleek look, and left some space around the edges for aesthetics and the non-LED electronics.
+I placed each letter of the mask in its own cell of a grid, effectively monospacing the font.

-I printed several copies out on transparencies at Kinko’s, cut three to fit, and carefully aligned and adhered them to each other using clamps and double-sided tape.
-Stacking them prevents light from bleeding through any black space.
+I had several copies printed out on transparencies at Kinko’s, cut three to fit, and carefully aligned and adhered them to each other using clamps and double-sided tape.
+The black ink isn’t perfectly opaque; stacking the sheets prevents light from bleeding through where it shouldn’t.

-I cut a hollow rectangle out of amber construction paper and adhered it to the front of the transparencies to provide some color and close any openings in the shadow box’s viewable area.
-I attached a black garbage bag to the rear of the masks to diffuse the light coming from the LEDs, making the display viewable straight-on and consistently bright.
+I cut a hollow rectangle out of amber construction paper and adhered it to the front of the transparencies.
+It provides some color, and closes openings in the shadow box’s viewable area.
+I attached a black garbage bag to the rear of the masks to diffuse the light coming from the LEDs, making the display directly viewable and consistently bright.

-The LED array is an array of 98 LEDs, each of which pairs with an individual letter of the letter mask.
+The LED array has 98 LEDs, each for an individual letter of the mask.